MetPX/sarracenia/docs/source/Contribution/Development.rst

 If development continues and the time passes without the release occurring, then the version needs to be set to again (or overwritten).
-For example, a development cycle begins in August, the version in main will be 3.19.08b1... but if development continues into September, one should use this procedure the change the version to 3.19.09b1.
+For example, a development cycle begins in August, the version in stable will be 3.19.08b1... but if development continues into September, one should use this procedure the change the version to 3.19.09b1.

 note on Debian terminology: